 Keep in mind that Echo Dot physical layouts may vary.
 I have an Echo Dot 3rd Gen, so I'll be referencing its physical overview here.

 As you slowly run your hand across the fabric outer portion, you'll encounter two similar ports.
 One is the power adapter port, and the other one is a 3.5mm jack for external speakers.
-To insert the power adapter, locate the biggest port in the recessed area where the ports reside, then slowly push the cable in until it fits securely in the port.
+To insert the power adapter, locate the biggest port in the recessed area where the ports reside, then slowly push the cable in until it fits securely in the port with a soft audible click.

 On the top face of the Amazon Echo Dot are four buttons with tactile markings.
 Each of them are described below.

 - Plus: The plus button will increase the speaker's master volume.
-Pressing and holding this button in will speed up how fast the volume is increased.
+Pressing and holding this button down will speed up how fast the volume is increased.

-- Minus: The minus button will decrease the volume.
-You can hold this in as well to decrease the volume rapidly.
+- Minus: The minus button will decrease the master volume.
+You can hold this down as well to decrease the volume rapidly.

 - Dot: This button looks like a button with a dot in the middle.
 This is the microphone button, which activates Alexa on the speaker.
 Not only does this activate Alexa, but it also acts as a setup button if you've not set up your Amazon Echo Dot yet.